YunoHost-Apps/minchat_ynh/README.md

 ## Setup
 The setup is optional.
 If you leave it as is, there is a single unnamed room, opened to all users.
 If you want to customize the access control, edit the file `conf/setup.ini`.
 The interesting parameter is `auth` that indicates which user is authorized to which room.

-In this example `auth = John:Game,Mary:Game,John:Family,Tim:Family,admin:,:Public`,
+In this example `auth = John:Game,John:Family,Mary:Game,Tim:Family,admin:*,*:Public,*:`,
-- John can access the Game room, the Family room and the Public room
+- `John:Game,John:Family' = John can access the Game room, the Family room and the Public room
-- Mary can access the Game room and the Public room
+- `Mary:Game' = Mary can access the Game room and the Public room
-- Tim can access the Family room and the Public room
+- `Tim:Family' = Tim can access the Family room and the Public room
-- admin can access all rooms
+- `admin:*' = admin can access all rooms
-- other users can only acccess the Public room
+- `*:Public' = everybody can only acccess the Public room
+- `*:' = everybody  can access the unnamed room

 ## Screen shot
 ![screenshot](https://raw.githubusercontent.com/chtixof/databank/master/minchat_ynh/minchat_ynh_screenshot01.gif)